 Personal items should be removed so the potential buyer can visualize themselves in the home.
 Rearrange the furniture to provide appealing arrangements that allow buyers to walk easily through the rooms.

-7. Find Buyers of Old Homes
+7. Find buyers of old homes

-Families in their 20s, 30s, and 40s are attracted to residential areas designed 100 years ago.
+Many families are attracted to residential areas designed 100 years ago.
 Historic homes foster community, are close to schools, and allow for walking or biking to nearby activities.
 Highlight neighborhood amenities such as restaurants, shopping, theaters, and gyms.

 Young families may be seeking a home they can purchase now and upgrade later.
 Show them how easy updating a home can be with information regarding an FHA 203(k) loan.